-Ketamine has many medical uses, such as for burn therapy, but is also used illicitly.
-Often called “Special K”, Ketamine is a dissociative anesthetic which is often abused for its physical and mental effects, including hallucinations.
+Ketamine has many medical uses, like treating burns, but is often used illicitly.
+Known as “Special K”, Ketamine is a dissociative anesthetic that is can be abused for its physical and mental health effects, including hallucinations.

 As with many drugs, sometimes people become addicted through recreational use, and other times people form a dependency on medicine they’re using to manage chronic pain.
-Some side effects of ketamine addiction include vomiting and nausea, slurred speech and difficulty concentrating, trouble breathing, acting aggressively, and an increased heart rate.
+Some side effects of ketamine addiction include vomiting, nausea, slurred speech, difficulty concentrating, trouble breathing, acting aggressively, and an increased heart rate.

 Like with many addictions and compulsions, one of the biggest clues a person may be addicted is thinking about their next hit.
 Often a person addicted to a drug will notice that their body becomes accustomed to the drug and it takes more of it to have the same effects.
 Another sign is that withdrawal symptoms set in if they’ve not had any.

 What About Withdrawal?

 Withdrawal can be different per person but ketamine detox can be challenging.
 At FHE Health, many trained professionals can help a person with ketamine withdrawal through therapy.
 Some symptoms that a withdrawing person may experience include: